 Larger Numbers of Troops Mean Increased Authenticity – Not To Mention A Good Deal Of Fun

-By getting together only a few times each year, The Continental Line encourages large turnouts for its events.
+Continental Line camp by getting together only a few times each year, The Continental Line encourages large turnouts for its events.
 As a result, living historians and the public alike can gain a better feel and understanding of the battle structure and tactics.
-As described in Organizational Structure of The Continental Line (While In The Field), "Von Steuben specified in his 1779 regulations that a platoon was to consist of a minimum of 20 men and a battalion 160, or 8 platoons to a battalion."
+As described in Organizational Structure of The Continental Line (While In The Field), “Von Steuben specified in his 1779 regulations that a platoon was to consist of a minimum of 20 men and a battalion 160, or 8 platoons to a battalion.”
 In order to ensure these numbers, several individual Continental Line units often fall out together as one group under one command.

 Amalgamating regularly has benefits beyond authenticity on the battlefield.
 The resulting increased interactivity between Line units in camp, be it a pick up game of Hurley, a trip to the sutlers, or telling stories around the campfire, means aquaintances from the battlefield can quickly turn into long-lasting friendships.

 Flexible Command Structure Helps To Keep Events Exciting

 CommandersWith a command hierarchy that changes at each event, new officers are constantly being groomed, while veteran commanders often entertain the challenge of incorporating new tactics and battle scenarios into the events.
 As a result, Line events feature exciting and entertaining battle movements for both the public and the living historians alike.

 Continental Line units take pride in properly representing and respecting the original units they portray.
 By encouraging members to self-police their unit for authenticity, the Line recognizes this and holds the units accountable for their portrayals.